 Other symptoms include:

-Gallstones are only treated if they have caused gallbladder inflammation, blockage of the bile ducts, or if they have moved from the bile ducts into the intestines.
+Doctors only treat gallstones if they have caused gallbladder inflammation, blockage of the bile ducts, or if they have moved from the bile ducts into the intestines.

 Cholecystectomy means the surgical removal of the gallbladder.
-This is usually performed with keyhole surgery.
-Keyhole surgery is not possible for about 10 percent of people who need open cholecystectomy.
-They will have open surgery instead.
+This is usually performed with laparoscopic surgery.
+Laparoscopic surgery is not possible for about 10 percent of people, who will need open cholecystectomy.

 With open cholecystectomy, a large cut is made in the abdomen.
 People who undergo open surgery require a longer hospital stay and recovery time.
-If a gallbladder is severely inflamed, open surgery will be needed.
+If a person’s gallbladder is severely inflamed, they generally will need open surgery.

 For a large proportion of those who undergo a cholecystectomy, gallstones come back within a year.
-To help prevent this, many people with gallstones are given ursosdeoxycholic acid, which is the acid found in bile.
+To help prevent this, doctors give many people with gallstones ursosdeoxycholic acid, which is the acid found in bile.

 Ursosdeoxycholic acid lowers the cholesterol content of bile, making it less likely that stones will form.